fog/fog-google/README.md

 ## Monitoring

-Fog implements [v2beta2](https://cloud.google.com/monitoring/v2beta2/) of the Google Cloud Monitoring API.
-As of 2016-03-15, we believe Fog for Google Cloud Monitoring is feature complete.
+Fog implements [v3](https://cloud.google.com/monitoring/api/ref_v3/rest/) of the Google Cloud Monitoring API.
 We are always looking for people to improve our code and test coverage, so please [file issues](https://github.com/fog/fog-google/issues) for any anomalies you see or features you would like.

 ## Pubsub